Aanchal0208/E-commerce-Website/README.md

 Created Database as acme_project_ecommerce.

-Make 4 tables in that database user, products, cart and orders which I give in screenshot as well.
+Make 4 tables in that database user, product, cart and orders which I give in screenshot as well.

 ----------------------------------------------------------------------------------------------------------